 - Scavenger hunts: Give your little ones a daily scavenger hunt of things that might not be so easy, such as ‘Five things that Grand ma loves’,‘Five things that are from France’.
 They can have all day (or until your working day is over) to find the things.

 - Virtual World Tour: Every day, choose a new country that the kids are going to visit.
 They will prepare food from that country, learn words in the language and watch videos of daily life there.
 Atthe end of the day, the kids can fill a workbook out with everything they learnt.

 - As part of your daily virtual world tour, give the kids an apron and let them experiment in the kitchen.

 - You can find a host of free downloadable resources filled with ideas on what to cook online here.

 4. Phone calls and FaceTime with friends and family

-It’s important to set aside some time to check in with friends and family.
-A few good apps to get together include:
+It’s important to set aside some time to check in with friends and families.
+A few good apps to get together with include: